 Because a valid transfer-on-death deed involves the use of very specific legal language, it is recommended you not try to do it yourself.
 Rather you should consult a qualified attorney, most of whom charge a flat fee of a few hundred dollars.
 In general, a transfer-on-death deed is far simpler and more economical than creating a trust.

 Importantly, the named beneficiary(ies) has no legal right to the property as long as you are still living.
-This means you are free to do with the property as you please, and you can amend or revoke the transfer-on-death designation at any time, for any reason.
+This means you are free to do as you please with the property, and you can amend or revoke the transfer-on-death designation at any time, for any reason.
 Also note if you own the house jointly with a spouse or other person, a transfer-on-death beneficiary will only receive title to the property once the second owner dies.
 As far as taxes go, adding a transfer-on-death deed should not give rise to gift or real estate transfer taxes because you will still maintain ownership of the property.
-Like an IRA or 401(k) beneficiary, the transfer-on-death deed beneficiary’s rights only kick in once the original owner dies.
+Like an IRA or 401(k) beneficiary, the transfer-on-death deed beneficiary’s rights only kick in after the original owner dies (or second owner if the property was jointly held).

 Consider a transfer-on-death deed to be one more arrow in your estate planning quiver.
 Of course, trusts and other titling strategies can still make sense in many situations.
 The point is, a transfer-on-death deed offers a potentially more cost effective and simpler mechanism for transferring real estate to one’s heirs.
 As always, consult a qualified attorney to see if this strategy is right for you and your overall estate plan.

 And be sure to contact us with any questions!